-- ✓ The assets of the Board exceeded its liabilities at the close of the 2016 Fiscal Year by \$1.56 million (net position), which is a 27% decline from its \$2.13 million net position at the close of the 2015 Fiscal Year.
-This apparent decline in the Board's net financial position is primarily due to changes in the future pension liability that the Board is required to carry on its books by the Governmental Accounting Standards Board.
-Because of the requirement to show this liability on its financial statements, the unrestricted financial resources of the Board reflect a deficit of \$47.5 million for the Fiscal Year Ended September 30, 2016.
-In layman's terms, after subtracting amounts that are restricted to purposes defined by law or by debt service obligations, the Board is \$47.5 million short of having ZERO financial resources to use toward other costs of its future operations.
-Another way of stating this is to say that in order for the Board to pay off all of its future liabilities on September 30, 2016, it would have to borrow funds and/or liquidate capital assets totaling \$47.5 million.
-It is worth noting that the Board's pension liability is a function of the rules set by the Retirement Systems of Alabama pursuant to state law.
-The Board has absolutely no control whatsoever over these rules or the liabilities they create. - ✓ The total cost of the Board's programs for the year was \$77.4 million.
-After taking away a portion of these costs paid for with charges or fees, intergovernmental aid, interest earnings and other miscellaneous sources, the net cost that required funding from Lauderdale County taxpayers was \$17.7 million.
-(The State provided \$50 million towards the cost of the programs.) - ✓ For the General Fund, expenditures during the year exceeded revenues received by \$1.8 million. - ✓ At the end of the fiscal year, unassigned fund balance for the General Fund was \$6.6 million, or 11% of the total general fund expenditures, before other financing uses.

-- ✓ Work was substantially complete on HVAC replacement for Brooks High School and on stadium lighting projects throughout the county, all funded by the State's "Capital Purchase" allocation, also called "PSF" (Public School Fund). - $\checkmark$ The Board reduced its outstanding long-term debt by \$400,000 from \$2,145,000 to \$1,745,000, or 19%.
+- ✓ The assets and deferred outflows of resources of the Board exceeded its liabilities and deferred inflows of resources at the close of the 2015 Fiscal Year by \$2.13 million (net position), which is a 96% decline from its \$58.38 million net position at the close of the 2014 Fiscal Year.
+This apparent decline in the Board's net financial position was caused by the Governmental Accounting Standards Board's requirement that our Board carry future pension liability on its books.
+Because of this requirement, the unrestricted financial resources of the Board show a deficit of \$45.6 million for the Fiscal Year Ended September 30, 2015.
+In layman's terms, this means that the Board is \$45.6 million short of having ZERO financial resources to use toward its future costs of operation.
+Pension liability is a function of the rules set by the Retirement Systems of Alabama pursuant to state law.
+The Board has absolutely no control whatsoever over these rules or the liabilities they create. - ✓ The total cost of the Board's programs for the year was \$75.8 million.
+After taking away a portion of these costs paid for with charges or fees, intergovernmental aid, interest earnings and other miscellaneous sources, the net cost that required funding from Lauderdale County taxpayers was \$16.6 million.
+(The State provided \$49.7 million towards the cost of the programs.) - ✓ For the General Fund, expenditures during the year exceeded revenues received by \$867,715.56. - ✓ At the end of the fiscal year, unassigned fund balance for the General Fund was \$8.36 million, or 14% of the total general fund expenditures, before other financing uses. - ✓ Work was completed on the Board of Education Office Annex, new classrooms at Lauderdale County High School, and a renovation of the cafeteria at Brooks High School, all funded by the State's "Capital Purchase" allocation, also called "PSF" (Public School Fund). - ✓ The Board reduced its outstanding long-term debt by \$385,000 or 15%.